sematext/docs/docs/monitoring/tag-support.md

 Cloud tag collection is enabled by default.
 To disable Cloud tags collection adjust set `cloud.metadata-enabled` to `false` in `/opt/spm/properties/sta.yml`.

-### **Custom Tags**
+## Custom Tags

-Sematext-agent-java support configuration of custom physical tags.
+Sematext-agent-java supports configuration of custom physical tags.
 To add custom tags for each app edit the below property in the monitor configuration file: /opt/spm/spm-monitor/conf/spm-monitor-config-${token}-${jvm}.properties:

 ``` properties